Dorking F.C.: History

 Their club captain was Stewart Vaughan, who died after suffering from cancer.
 On 27 February 2007, a special benefit match was played in his honour in which Portsmouth came from the south coast to face Dorking.
 Before the match, players from young local football clubs were there to greet Vaughan with a special plaque.
 A record midweek floodlit attendance of 2,206 watched the match, in which Vaughan played the first five minutes of the match before being substituted.
-In the end, Portsmouth beat Dorking 7–0 with goals from Svetoslav Todorov (3), Lomana LuaLua, Roudolphe Douala, Matthew Taylor and Berlin Ndebe-Nlome.
+Portsmouth defeated Dorking 7–0.
 On 3 April 2007, another benefit match was played, just 48 hours after Vaughan's death, against a Crystal Palace XI.
-A two-minute silence was observed by the players, officials and supporters, to show their respect and fondness for the former captain before the game, in which 1,201 spectators saw Palace beat Dorking 5–1.
+A two-minute silence was observed by the players, officials, and supporters to show their respect for the former captain before the game, in which 1,201 spectators saw Palace defeat Dorking 5–1.

-However mid-way through the 2015/16 season, Dorking FC were notified that their ground Meadowbank would not be ready until 2017/18, due to delays in construction, which had put the club in a financial crisis with the club needing to fund at least £30,000 to ensure another ground-sharing.
-This cost propelled the club into the possibility of folding due to this financial crisis now embedded on the club.
+During the 2015–16 season, Dorking FC were notified that their ground, Meadowbank, would not be ready until 2017–18, due to delays in construction, which had put the club in a financial crisis with the club needing to fund at least £30,000 to ensure another ground-sharing.
+This cost propelled the club into the possibility of folding due to this financial crisis now embedded in the club.
 However, after 4 months of uncertainty the club raised the funds and escaped administration and extinction with many supporters providing loans to the club.
-On 30 April 2016, it was announced that the departure of the first team management team of Glynn Stephens and Steve Hurd would take place at the end of the season..
-On 19 May 2016 announced that Crystal Palace Academy Scout Network Manager Danny Fox had been appointed as first team manager.
+On 30 April 2016, it was announced that the departure of the first team management team of Glynn Stephens and Steve Hurd would take place at the end of the season.
+In May 2016 Danny Fox was appointed as the first team manager.

 In February 2017, the club announced its closure.

 Ground

 Dorking formerly played their home games at Meadowbank, Mill Lane, Dorking.
-Unfortunately the stadium was deemed unsafe in 2002/03.
+The stadium was deemed unsafe in the 2002–03 season.

 During the close season in 2014, it was announced that Dorking would share with Horley Town F.C. until the Meadowbank Stadium was once again fit for use.
 In March 2016, it was announced that Dorking would groundshare with local rivals Dorking Wanderers FC at the latter's Westhumble ground until the work at Meadowbank was completed.
-Meadowbank stadium reopened on 6 July 2018, after Dorking F.C. had closed the previous year.
+Meadowbank Stadium reopened on 6 July 2018, after Dorking F.C. had closed the previous year.